 Pune, India, May 2020, MRFR Press Release/- Market Research Future has published a Half-Cooked Research Report on the Global Construction Robot Market.

-As per the analysis by Market Research Future Reports (MRFR), the global market for construction robots is likely to value USD 165 Million by 2023, thriving at a CAGR of 17% during the forecast period from 2018 to 2023.
+As per the analysis by Market Research Future Reports (MRFR), the global market for construction robots is likely to value USD 2.80 Billion by 2030, thriving at a CAGR of 14.80% during the forecast period from 2022 to 2030.
 Lack of workforce, adoption of automation by construction companies, and expansion in skyscrapers are some of the primary factors driving the expansion of the global construction robot market 2020.
 Moreover, the increasing demand for efficiency on construction sites, adoption of construction vehicles like cranes, tractors, bulldozers, and excavators are gaining popularity, which directly brings an impact on the market and intensifies it.
 Besides, the combination of 3D printing and industrial robots have grown to be preferred in the construction industry.
 The competitors in the market are investing immensely in research and development to offer a cost-effective portfolio.
 Some of the key strategies adopted by the competitors are mergers and acquisitions and partnerships.
 However, the hesitation to adopt robotic solutions and the initial expenses are the major causes that impede the growth of the global construction market.

 The outbreak of COVID-19 has changed the market dynamics.
 Several regions have been affected by the pandemic.
 We will provide COVID-19 impact analysis with report.